 Our approach is to handle everything subscription-related for clients: subscriber support, monthly billing, credit card processing, real-time reports, data security compliance, fraud protection, ease of customization, ongoing technological development, and more.
 We also help publishers crack the code to their optimum subscription rate and find the “premium content” that will drive revenue growth and quality readership.
 Our income is a percentage of sites’ subscription earnings, so we stay motivated to help clients make the most of MediaPass.

-Matthew Mitchell co-founded MediaPass and serves as the company's President.
+Matthew Mitchell co-founded MediaPass and serves as the company's CEO.
 He is responsible for MediaPass’ vision for helping online publishers prosper in an environment where most can't succeed with advertising alone.

 Matt most recently served as vice president of finance for Like.com, the online leader in comparison shopping for soft goods that was acquired by Google in 2010.
 During his time at Like.com, he oversaw all financial responsibilities, helped raise a $32 million in venture capital funding, and was instrumental in growing revenue threefold.